Click for RuyaSonic HOME

 Sample of Casting Monologues

-Sound Effects role listing
+Sound Effects Cookbook listing

-Sound Effects "How to" description
+Sound Effects "How to" descriptions

 Engineer's Equipment and Music Cue listing

-Writer's notes -- including instructions in how to use the template
+Notes on how to use the template

 (page 8 from my adaptation of Macbeth: Act 4, Scene 1)